saman-rajabii/fig/README.md

 Notice: currently this is very simple and just support limited sql operators (it will be improved)

-The repository contained test example that you can palay with an run by folowing command:
+The repository contains test example that you can play with and run by following command:

 ```bash
 npm run test